meilisearch/documentation/learn/advanced/indexation.md

 We are aware of this issue and actively trying to resolve it.
 If you are struggling with memory-related crashes, we recommend:

-- adding new documents in smaller batches.
+- Adding new documents in smaller batches
-- increasing your machine's RAM.
+- Increasing your machine's RAM
-- following the points described in the previous section related to the indexation speed up, except increasing the size of the batches of course (3th point).
+- Improving indexation performance as described in the previous section.
+Notable exception: increasing payload size, as recommended on item #3, is not advised if you are experiencing memory-related issues